the Pharisees and the teachers of the law began to oppose him fiercely….(Lk 11:53).

 Over the past decade of my life, God has been letting the beach balls of my life come bursting forth.
 Deeply embedded pride, self-righteousness, fear, and insecurities have come rushing to the surface like a blitz on a quarterback.

 Years ago as I was sitting in a coffee shop with friends for accountability and prayer a dear friend said to me, “Heather, you only share what is safe.
 You don’t go to hard places.”….
 Excuse me, what?
 Who, me?
 Only share safe things?
-But, I’m a Christian in ministry, I’m not supposed to struggle!
+But, I’m a Christian in ministry, I’m not supposed to struggle, I thought to myself.

 Oh, how foolish I was.
 The words of my friend seared deeply into my heart and mind.
 I knew she was right, but for years I had lived believing that you don’t share brokenness because when you do it’s a sign of weakness.
 I knew this new journey of sharing my life with people would be difficult and challenging for my beach ball covered heart.